cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ## Printing values

 When printing numbers, Mindustry prints the full representation of a number.
-It might be sometimes cumbersome, as fractions can produce a lot of digits.
-To avoid this, use the `floor` or `ceil` function:
+It might sometimes be cumbersome, as fractions can produce a lot of digits.
+To avoid this, use the `floor`, `ceil`, or (in Mindustry 8) the `round` function:

 ```Mindcode
 start_time = @time;